-Are you interested in how race and racism affect the American society?
-Do you want to share your knowledge about racial diversity to students?
-If the answer to both these questions is yes then you can consider becoming an ethnic studies teacher.
-In this profession, you will have the opportunity to discuss the experiences, histories, politics, literatures and triumphs of people of color, including American Indians, African-Americans, Asian-Americans and Latino Americans.
+An ethnic studies teacher discusses the experiences, histories, politics, literatures and triumphs of people of color.
+This includes American Indians, African-Americans, Asian-Americans and Latino Americans.
 In your lectures and discussions, you will talk about the social, political economic and even cultural dimensions surrounding race and racism.
 You will help your students understand that racial classifications don’t stay the same and that they evolve constantly.
 You’ll not only be focusing your discussions on ethnicities but will also delve on gender studies, women’s studies and related areas as well.

 As a postsecondary ethnic studies teacher, it will be your responsibility to facilitate discussions in the classroom.
 While you will certainly lead the lecture on the topic that you will be talking about for that particular day, you will also encourage students to contribute and share their thoughts on the subject.
 You will make and provide them with handouts and other course materials so that they will be guided accordingly.
 To gauge their knowledge, you will make them take tests, given them assignments and do research work.
 Like other teachers, you will grade them and ensure that you have records of their attendance and grades.

 In order to provide the most up-to-date information about the subject to your students, it is your responsibility to stay current about the field.
 To do this, you will read literature and research studies, join seminars and conferences and discuss developments with your colleagues.
 You would also need to do your own research and publish your findings in journals, the school website, your own blog and other electronic media.